 Being your own Brand of Sexy means expecting respect.
 When you know what you want and what works for you, that’s when you can hold out for the kind of treatment you want and deserve.
 When you can learn to draw a line, men get clear signals about what you want.
 So, either they will try to please you, or they’ll disappear.
 That certainly simplifies the process of learning who’s into you and who isn’t.

 In the past, sex was considered “taboo.”
 Because of this, the point of dating was meant as a way to get to know a guy and see if you were right for each other.
 Times have obviously changed, but determining compatibility remains valuable.
-Consider using your dates to build chemistry between you.
+Consider using your 3 dates rule to build chemistry between you.
 Let this be the time when you get to know one another.
-Once you’ve done that, you’ll be better equipped to make the choice about when and if you want to have sex.
-You’ll feel more in control by choosing your own timeline for sex rather than by sticking to a “rule” that may seem helpful but turns toxic when you feel you must comply.
+Once you’ve done that, you’ll be better equip to make the choice about when and if you want to have sex.
+You’ll feel more in control by choosing your own timeline for sex rather than by sticking to a three date rule that may seem helpful but turns toxic when you feel you must comply.

 How Do I Tell Him I’m Not Ready For Sex?

-Some women are comfortable with a straightforward response like, “I’m not into casual sex.”
+Some dating coaching for women over 40 are comfortable with a straightforward response like, “I’m not into casual sex.”
 Others might struggle with saying that outright; it might feel too confrontational.
-No matter which side you land on, my eBook What To Say To Men On A Date was designed to give all women including you responses that best fit your personality.
+No matter which side you land on, my eBook What To Say To Men On A Date was design to give all women including you responses that best fit your personality.
 With options that range from playful to serious, you’ll learn how to navigate tricky conversations and how to handle men who are upset, unreasonable, or who aren’t treating you well.
-It’s designed to help you get what you want from men with a variety of responses to choose from so that you can pick the perfect one for you.
+It’s design to help you get what you want from men with a variety of responses to choose from so that you can pick the perfect one for you.